tammynpm/my-ctf-challenges/yara-verificator/public-writeup.md

 Okok I admit this is more a blue team CTF challenge.
 But I hope you learned something from it:)

-## Unintended Solve
+## Lessons Learned

-One team has the solve for this by
+One team has the solve for this by using the `strings` command.
+This is because I compiled the files in Debug mode instead of Release mode.
+In this mode, Visual Studio embeds the file paths.

+In Visual Studio, when

+In this case, when do the `strings` command on one of the "malicious" file `variant-0.exe`, you can see the line `C:\Users\thkpd\source\repos\http-c2-agent\x64\Debug\http-c2-agent.pdb` which is the